 However, a wide variety of bookcase options are available.
 When choosing a bookcase, you may wonder which bookcase will fit your space and your book collection and also complement your decor preferences.
 This guide walks you through some key criteria to consider when shopping for a bookcase and highlights some of the best bookcases on the market.

-- BEST BANG FOR THE BUCK: Casual Home Montego 5-Shelf Bookcase
+- BEST BUDGET: Casual Home Montego 5-Shelf Bookcase

 - BEST HORIZONTAL: Walker Edison 2 Shelf Industrial Wood Metal Bookcase